posit-dev/publisher/CONTRIBUTING.md

 Once complete the action has completed, the release will be available on the [Releases page](https://github.com/rstudio/publishing-client/releases), and published to the VSCode Marketplace.

+## Updating Dependencies

+After a release has gone out we take the opportunity to update dependencies.

+Dependencies can be adjusted at any time; the process of updating after a release keeps us proactive.

+This includes our JavaScript packages, Go version/packages, and tooling dependencies.

+Any significantly difficult dependency updates should have an issue created to track the work and can be triaged alongside our other issues.

+Updates to dependencies should be done in a separate PR.